 Website Model Language

-In adopting model language for stable URLs, data usage terms, and technical contacts, transit providers will accelerate improvements in the quality and coverage of trip planning.
-Sample language for each is provided below.
+By adopting model language for GTFS data hosting, explicit GTFS data usage terms, and designated technical contacts, transit providers will accelerate improvements in the quality and coverage of trip planning.

 - A stable URL for static and real-time GTFS feeds, such as: